Print3M/epic/README.md

 Example: `epic pic-link objects/ -o output/`

 Link core and selected modules from `<path>` together into a standalone PIC payload.
 The `<path>` in this command is the output path of the `pic-compile` command.
+It links only those modules specified in `-m` flag.

 IMPORTANT: It creates also folder `assets/` in the output path where linker map, linker script and intermediate executable is stored.
 Just for a debugging purposes if you want to investigate what exactly is linked into your payload.

-Flags:
+Flag:

 * `-o / --output <path>` [required] - path where the output payload will be saved.
 * `-m / --modules <modules>` - comma-separated list of modules to be linked.
 Modules are named after their folders in `modules/` directory.